-Much of central Florence is a restricted traffic area: between 7.30am and 7.30pm on weekdays it’s only open to permit holders.
-If you are driving to a hotel within this area that offers parking, you’ll need to organise well in advance for them to send you a temporary permit.
+Much of central Florence is a restricted traffic area: between 7.30 am and 7.30 pm on weekdays it’s only open to permit holders.
+If you are driving to a hotel within this area that offers parking, you’ll need to organize well in advance for them to send you a temporary permit.

 The small electric buses that crisscross the centro storico can be useful if tired from walking around the city or running a marathon.
 Buy tickets beforehand from tobacconists or news-stands and stamp them on the bus.

-There are city taxi’s available from special taxi ramps located around the city and there are hire car options and UBER available.
+There are taxis available at taxi ramps located around the city and there are hire car options as well as UBER.

 J.K.
 Place Firenze is one of Florence’s classiest townhouse hotels.
 A double room offers breakfast, free Wi-Fi, complimentary soft drinks in your mini-bar, as much coffee and tea as you can drink during your stay, home-made finger food and cakes, and free access to a nearby gym and steam bath.